unbalancedparentheses/emacs-lunfardo/README.md

 lunfardo
 ========

-In the mid XIX century, Buenos Aires was pullulating with immigrants, mainly Spanish and Italian, who came fleeing the devastation that succeded the First World War.
+In the mid XIX century, Buenos Aires was pullulating with immigrants, mainly Spanish and Italian.
 Many of them were impoverished and blended in with the already-poor locals: the descendents of aborigins and african slaves.

 From the amalgam of the newcomers' languages with Argentina's 'castilian', emerged ther slang known as Lunfardo.